EmbryoPhenomics/vuba/README.md

 * [**imio**](https://github.com/EmbryoPhenomics/vuba/blob/main/vuba/imio.py) - Image readers and writers for handling various image formats.
 Note that regardless of format, the handlers share the same API.
 * [**ops**](https://github.com/EmbryoPhenomics/vuba/blob/main/vuba/ops.py)- Image operations, from simple drawing functions to contour filters and mask constructors.

-This library is still in active development and so we welcome feedback on any aspect of **Vuba**.
+This library is still in active development and so we welcome feedback on any aspect of **vuba**.